jweygandt/ofd-wearos-digital-watchface/README.md

 # Recent Changes

 2/12/2023 Added first revision of multi event calendar.
-Currently need to tap the date string on the watch face to refresh it.
-Exploring methods to detect calender changes
+Should sync to all available calendars via services and listeners on the phone.

 2/11/2023 The Phone app is now also a ListenerService so it is no longer necessary for it to be running for the play/pause to work.